The most important part of shopping for Medicare insurance is understanding each of the options available.

-Step Two: Outline your Insurance Wants and Needs
+Step Three: Outline Insurance Wants and Needs

-To start, enrollees need to make sure any preferred providers (doctors, specialists, nurses, etc.) accept the insurance plan you’re leaning towards.
-Furthermore, think through past insurance plans and their pros vs. cons.
+To start, enrollees need to make sure any preferred health care providers (doctors, specialists, nurses, etc.) accept the insurance plan they’re leaning towards.
+Furthermore, they need to think through past insurance plans and their pros and cons.
 Doing so will help a patient to see what their past plans were lacking in or succeeded at, thus helping them understand what they desire out of an insurance plan now.

-Step Three: Compare Your Options
+Step Four: Compare Options

-Step Four: Speak With an Agent
+Step Five: Speak With an Insurance Agent

 Even if a patient feels like they have a strong, general understanding of their options and which plan is right for them, it’s good to speak with an agent to ensure they know what they’re signing up for.